Types

 Type Checking

-What if you use an expression in a manner inconsistent with its type, like trying to compute the age of a string (instead of a person).
-Should the evaluation result in an error, or return a "best guess"?
+When is type checking done, and what happens if the checking indicates an expression is used in a manner inconsistent with its type, like trying to compute the age of a string (instead of a person)?

 Static TypingDynamic Typing